libredeb/lightpad/README.md

 * Fixed the CSS design of the searchbar that made it look cut on some screens
 * Implemented a new feature, now the black background is dynamic using an image if there exists
 * Added a new feature, now the apps are ordered alphabetically
+* Add SPEC and PKGBUILD files to make packages for Fedora and Arch Linux
 * Some bug fixing

 **Version 0.0.5**